vaanyag/CS-143b-project-1/README.md

 - Outputs the total number of processes destroyed <br /><br />
 - **remove_parent()** <br />
 <ins>Helper function of destroy()</ins> <br />
-- Remove j from the children list of its parent process when destroy is called  <br />
+- Remove j from the children list of its parent process when destroy is called **REQUEST**
-**REQUEST**
 - **request(r,k)** <br />
-- Request k units of r resource <br />
+- Request k units of r resource
 **RELEASE**
 - **release(r,k)** <br />
-- Releases k units of resource r <br />
+- Releases k units of resource r
 **TIMEOUT**
 - **timeout()** <br />
-- Moves the current process to the end of the reading list and call the scheduler  <br />
+- Moves the current process to the end of the reading list and call the scheduler
 **SCHEDULER**
 - **scheduler()** <br />
-- To perform context switch and schedule according to the priority <br />
-**MANAGE INPUT AND OUTPUT**
+- To perform context switch and schedule according to the priority **MANAGE INPUT AND OUTPUT**
 - **write_in_file()** <br />
 - Writes the output in the output file <br /><br />
 - **menu()** <br />
-- Calls the appropriate function according to the command in the input file  <br />
+- Calls the appropriate function according to the command in the input file

 ### **<ins>AUTHOR</ins>**
 VAANYA GUPTA